godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_collections.rst

-and the Godot collections is that the .NET collections are implemented in C# while the Godot collections are implemented in C++ and the Godot C# API is a wrapper over it, this is an important distinction since it means every operation on a Godot collection requires marshaling which can be expensive specially inside in a loop.
+and the Godot collections is that the .NET collections are implemented in C# while the Godot collections are implemented in C++ and the Godot C# API is a wrapper over it, this is an important distinction since it means every operation on a Godot collection requires marshaling which can be expensive especially inside a loop.

 Due to the performance implications, using Godot collections is only recommended when absolutely necessary (such as interacting with the Godot API).
 Godot only